|University and Faculty:||University of Melbourne

 The Univeristy of Melbourne's Faculty of Medicine, Dentistry and Health Sciences is responsible for assessing prospective students' courses to see if they meet application eligibility.
 If your subjects (human anatomy, human physiology and biochemistry) have not been previously assessed, OzTREKK strongly recommends having your subjects assessed well in advance of applying.
 The assessment process may be lengthy, so try to have your subjects assessed as soon as possible before applying.
 To see if your courses meet the prerequisites, please go to the University of Melbourne's prerequisites page.You may check the courses you have taken to date by clicking on the "International" link under the heading "Have you already assessed my subjects?"

-Prospective applicants for the MD program at Melbourne Medical School must submit documentation through the University of Melbourne's webform for assessment by early May of the year in which they wish to apply in order to be considered for admission for the following year.
+Prospective applicants for the MD program at Melbourne Medical School must submit documentation through the University of Melbourne's webform for assessment by April 30th of the year in which they wish to apply in order to be considered for admission for the following year.
 Applicants who submit complete documentation by this deadline will be advised of the subject equivalent before the closing date for applications.
 Note: Submissions received after this date will be processed but applicants will not receive advice about the outcome of the request until after the closing date for applications.
 If the student's courses meet the prerequisites, course outlines do not need to be submitted with his/her application.
 If a prospective student's human anatomy, human physiology and biochemistry courses are not listed and he/she did not submit course information to the faculty for assessment, course outlines must be submitted with the application.

 Every student who applies (and accepts) via OzTREKK and commences his/her studies at an OzTREKK Australian university will receive a $500 scholarship from OzTREKK.